 - Color: Generally, darker colors prevent more rays overall (including UV rays) from reaching your skin.
 Within the same color, more saturated hues outperform paler ones.

-- Treatments: Chemicals and dyes that are effective at absorbing UV light can be added to enhance UPF.
+- Treatments: Chemicals and dyes that are effective at absorbing UV light can be applied during the garment’s dying or finishing process to enhance UPF.
+Titanium dioxide or zinc oxide coatings, for example, are mineral-based additives that reflect/scatter UV light similar to sunscreen ingredients.

 - Fiber type: Polyester does an excellent job at disrupting UV light, as does nylon.
 Wool and silk are moderately effective.
 Cotton, rayon, flax and hemp fabrics often score low without added treatments.